kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/16-reveal-elements-scroll/02-refactor-scroll.md

 }
 ```

-* Test now and it should work for both Feature items and testimonials each with different offsets
+* Test now and it should work for both Feature items and Testimonials each with different offsets

 ## Add zoom out effect
 `_reveal-item.css`